rockettheme/docs/Docs/wordpress/themes/versla/layout.md

 ---
 title: Versla: Front Page Layout
-description: Your Guide to Module Positions in the Versla Theme for WordPress
+description: Your Guide to Widget Positions in the Versla Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/versla:Versla

 ---